Richard Simmons (actor): Career

-The 1950s mirrored the 1940s, with him appearing in several films and television series, at times uncredited.
+The 1950s mirrored the 1940s, with his appearing in several films and television series, at times uncredited.
 In 1952, he played the co-pilot in Above and Beyond.
 In 1955, Simmons won his best-known role, portraying Sergeant William Preston in Sergeant Preston of the Yukon.
 Following the end of the series in 1958, he continued to have a successful acting career, mostly in television series guest appearances, through 1982.
-Simmons appeared in a 1963 episode of Perry Mason ("The Case of the Decadent Dean").
+Simmons appeared in a 1962 episode of Leave it to Beaver ("The Parking Attendant"), and in 1963, an episode of Perry Mason ("The Case of the Decadent Dean") and an episode of Leave it to Beaver ("Beaver the Caddy").
 In 1964, he appeared in the episode "Tin Can Man" (aired November 5, 1964) of The Munsters as Harold Balding, the principal of Eddie Munster's school.
 His last role was in a 1982 episode of CHiPs.